NESCent/Tools-for-Evo-Hack/wiki/Information.md

 \[<http://www.gsa.gov/Portal/gsa/ep/contentView.do?programId=9704&channelId>=-15943&ooid=16365&contentId=17943&pageTypeId=8203&contentType=GSA\_BASIC&programPage=%252Fep%252Fprogram%252FgsaBasic.jsp&P=MTT
 GSA Federal per diem rates\].
 Individual reimbursement amounts will vary depending on the length of the meeting.
-Please review the information specific to your meeting for the exact amount of eligible reimbursement.Please consult the information sent to you regarding travel and reimbursement for your specific meeting.
+Please review the information specific to your meeting for the exact amount of eligible reimbursement.

 Non-U.S. Citizens
 -----------------